 Let Q be a square in the tiling.
-The coloring procedure for points in Q is identical to the one given for halfplanes, except that we say that p sees a point x (alternatively, p sees the color c(x)) if there is a unit disk D that contains x and p and no point of color higher than c(x).
-As before, in this case, x is the only point of $D \cap Q$ of color c(x).
-We say that p is eligible for color m if p does not see m, and apply the algorithm of Section 3 to the points in Q.
+The coloring procedure for points in Q is identical to the one given for halfplanes, except that we say that p i-sees a point x if $c(x) \ge i$ and there is a unit disk D that contains x and p and no other point of color $\ge i$ .
+We say that p i-sees the color c at level i if $c \ge i$ and p sees some point of color p at level p.
+We say that p is eligible for color p if p does not p-see the color p, and apply the online coloring algorithm of Section 3 to the points in p.